The Butterfly (novel): Preface to The Butterfly

 At the height of his commercial and critical success with his recently published Past All Dishonor, Cain wrote a 12-page preface to The Butterfly.
 Less a discussion of the novel and more a polemic, the preface served as a reckoning with Cain's critics regarding his image and reputation among his readership.
 Contrary to the Alfred A. Knopf's reservations about including the piece, the preface was widely praised and generated sympathy from both critics and fans.

 The preface is wide-ranging in topics.
 He touches on the antecedents to The Butterfly, then moves to disputing his categorization as a "hard-boiled" author and dismisses comparisons to Dashiell Hammett.
 Cain contrasts his writing with that of Ernest Hemingway and denies its influence on his work, while acknowledging Hemingway's superiority as a writer.
 Cain recognized the "legendary successes" of a number of his novels adapted to film, but admits his failure as a Hollywood screenwriter.
 Though Cain admired filmmaking on a technical level, he writes:

 Cain was especially vehement in denying charges that his novels were conceived "in projection rooms" or the characterization of his literary work as "movietone realism."
 He closes his preface with a defense of his historical and research for Past All Dishonor and his verification of regional accuracy that informs his fictional characters in The Butterfly.

 Adaptation

-In 1982, the novel was adapted as a movie.
+In 1982, the novel was adapted into a movie by director Matt Cimber, starring Stacy Keach as Jess Tyler and Pia Zadora as Kady, as well as Orson Welles in the role of Judge Rauch.
+It was intended as a star vehicle for actress Pia Zadora, but the film was critically panned and received 10 nominations at the 1982 Golden Raspberry Awards, winning 3, including Worst Actress for Zadora.